+This process began more than two decades ago when the City began the Riverwalk boardwalk project along the river and develop waterfront land to enhance the public’s access to the river.
 Beginning in the 2000s, the City added approximately 2,000 linear feet of boardwalk along the river north of Port St. Lucie Boulevard to provide public access to the river from Veteran’s Park at Rivergate and Tom Hooper Park.
+At that time, the City also began exploring the idea of giving residents and visitors even more opportunities for entertainment and recreation in this area along the River.

 With assistance from the American Institute of Architects, Treasure Coast Chapter, the City held a charrette at the Port St. Lucie Botanical Gardens in March 2015 to solicit public input on the development of the park and boardwalk.
 Over 100 people attended the charrette.